-- 2. What are the key considerations the Partnership is looking for as partners develop project proposals? - Projects must demonstrate a clear focus on advancing health equity for First Nations, Inuit, Métis and/or communities who have historically experienced disparities in cancer care within the jurisdiction (see question #3 under 'embedding health equity' on page 4 for examples of equity-deserving populations).
-This must include partnering with and codeveloping projects with one or more community partners or - Organizations that represent the interests of the population the project aims to serve. - Projects should advance one or more of the following areas of the cancer care continuum: early diagnosis, treatment, survivorship or palliative care. - Projects must be innovative, meaning the project involves implementation of something new within the jurisdiction or a novel interpretation of an existing solution, policy or program. - Consideration should be given to how the project can help improve quality and efficiency of care, as well as how it may help advance pandemic recovery. - 3.
+2. What are the key considerations the Partnership is looking for as partners develop project proposals?

+- Projects must demonstrate a clear focus on advancing health equity among First Nations, Inuit, Métis and/or communities who have historically experienced disparities in cancer care within the jurisdiction (see question #3 under 'embedding health equity' on page 4 for examples of equity-deserving populations), as opposed to focus on specific cancer types.
+This must include partnering with and co-developing projects with one or more community partners or organizations that represent the interests of the population the project aims to serve. - Projects should advance one or more of the following areas of the cancer care continuum: early diagnosis, treatment, survivorship or palliative care. - Projects must be innovative, meaning the project involves implementation of something new within the jurisdiction or a novel interpretation of an existing solution, policy or program. - Consideration should be given to how the project can help improve quality and efficiency of care, as well as how it may help advance pandemic recovery if applicable. - 3.
 The objectives of this funding opportunity are to address disparities affecting specific groups and implement Models of Care that make improvements towards equitable, high-quality, and efficient care.
 How are these being defined?